Skip to main content

 Manage Protocol Access

-Protocol access such as SFTP, FTP, WebDAV, Web, Desktop Access, and API access can be managed at the group level.
-Managing protocol access at the group level ensures proper assignment, management, and auditing of protocol permissions for your internal and external users, especially when managing a large number of users using groups.
+Protocol access for SFTP, FTP, WebDAV, Web, Desktop Access, and API can be managed at the group level.
+Managing protocol access this way keeps assignment, management, and auditing of protocol permissions consistent across your internal and external users, especially when you manage a large number of users through groups.

-When the setting Protocol access can be managed at group only setting is enabled, users with existing protocol access can have theirs removed, but any new users will have their protocol access set by their associated groups.
+When the Protocol access can be managed at group only setting is enabled, users with existing protocol access can have it removed, and any new users will have their protocol access set by their associated groups.

 All existing and new groups have permissions set to 'Disallowed' for all protocols by default.
-Before switching to the setting Protocol access can be managed at group only, ensure that protocol access is enabled for the appropriate groups.
+Before switching to the Protocol access can be managed at group only setting, enable protocol access for the appropriate groups.
 Once this setting is saved, users must belong to a group with access to connect.

 Site Administrators are always allowed to access Web, Desktop Access, and API regardless of the permissions set at the group or user level.